MitiaRD/space-cli/README.md

-# ReMarkable-cli
+# space-cli

+Welcome to my cli-project for ReMarkable's technical process.

-This CLI project aims to explore API's that are out of this world.
+This project aims to explore API's that are out of this world.

 Startup: